 Tentative dates of the midterms are Sept.
-17 (Mon.), Oct.
-12 (Fri.), and Nov.
-9 (Fri.).
-(The actual dates may be later than these tentative dates; they are unlikely to be any earlier.)
+18 (Wed.), Oct.
+18 (Fri.), and Nov.
+18 (Mon.).
 I will always give you at least a week's notice before an exam.
 Do not, under any circumstances, use these tentative exam-dates as a guide to plan dates that you think you do not "need" to be in class, e.g. if you are thinking of being out of town on days that are not UF holidays.
 (See "Attendance Policy" and "What if you miss an exam?" below.)
 Expect a grade of 0 on an exam that you miss because you planned to be out of town on the date that the exam ends up being given.

-The final exam will be given Monday Dec.
-10, starting at 10:00 a.m., in our usual classroom.
-The date and time are set by the Registrar's Office; faculty members aren't permitted to change these.
+The final exam will be given Tuesday Dec.
+10, starting at 12:30 p.m., in our usual classroom.
+The date and time are set by the Registrar's Office; faculty members aren't permitted to change these permitted to enumbe mese.